Jim McElwain

-James Frank McElwain (born March 1, 1962) is an American football coach.
-He is the head football coach at Central Michigan University, a position he has held since 2019.
+James Frank McElwain (born March 1, 1962) is an American former football coach.
+He was the head football coach at Central Michigan University, a position he held from 2019 to 2024.
+He announced his retirement at the end of the 2024 season and remained at CMU within the athletics department.
 McElwain served as the head football coach at the University of Florida from 2015 to 2017, and Colorado State University from 2012 to 2014, where he was named the Mountain West Conference Coach of the Year in 2014.
 He was the offensive coordinator at the University of Alabama from 2008 to 2011.

 Early life

 McElwain was born in Missoula, Montana in 1962.
 He played quarterback at Sentinel High School in Missoula where he was chosen as an all-state quarterback.
 He then went on to play quarterback in college at Eastern Washington from 1980 to 1983, and he earned a degree in education.

 Coaching career

 Early career

 After graduating from Eastern Washington, McElwain stayed there as a graduate assistant and was eventually given the job of quarterbacks and receivers coach.
 During his stint as a coach there from 1985 to 1994 his team made its way to the NCAA Division I-AA playoffs twice and won the Big Sky championship in 1992 under head coach Dick Zornes.
 From Eastern Washington, McElwain took an offensive coordinator position at Montana State.
 He enjoyed a successful career with the Bobcats from 1995 to 1999, and coached the offense to the number one scoring offense in the Big Sky Conference in 1998 with 31.6 points per game.

 McElwain's first coaching job in Division I-A football was at University of Louisville where he was the receivers and special teams coach from 2000 to 2002.
 At Louisville, he tutored All-Conference USA receivers Arnold Jackson, Deion Branch, Damien Dorsey and Zek Parker.
 Also his special teams set a school record of nine blocked kicks in 2000–2001 season.
 He was then offered the assistant head coaching position at Michigan State when he followed Louisville's head coach John L. Smith there.
 With the Spartans his coaching of the receivers and special teams helped lead them to the Alamo Bowl in his first season.